OctopusDeploy/docs/docs/how-to/move-the-octopus-home-folder-and-the-tentacle-home-and-application-folders.md

 & "$octopus" create-instance --instance=OctopusServer --config=$newConfig

 & "$octopus" configure --home="$newHome"

+<#
+You may also want to modify the path of your artifacts, logs and nuget repository when moving your home directory & "$octopus" path --nugetRepository="$nugetPath"
+& "$octopus" path --artifacts="$artifactPath"
+& "$octopus" path --taskLogs="$taskLogs"
+#>

 & "$octopus" service --start
 ```

 ## Move the Tentacle Home and Application folders {#MovetheOctopusHomefolderandtheTentacleHomeandApplicationfolders-MovetheTentacleHomeandApplicationfolders}

 Occasionally it may be necessary to change the location at which a Tentacle stores its data (called the "Tentacle Home" and "Tentacle Applications" folder) as well as the Registry Key which defines the Tentacle instance.
 This can be done using the command-line on the Tentacle server.